 Contingent consideration for business acquisitions: We estimate the fair value of acquisition-related contingent consideration using either a probability-weighted assessment of the specific financial performance targets being measured or a Monte Carlo simulation model, as appropriate.
 These fair value measurements are based on significant inputs not observable in the market and thus represent Level 3 inputs.
-The significant unobservable inputs used in the fair value measurements of our contingent consideration are our measures of the estimated payouts based on internally generated financial projections on a probability-weighted basis and a discount rate which was in a range of 2.4% to 5.1% with a weighted average of 3.7% as of December 31, 2021 and was 2.4% as of December 31, 2020.
+The significant unobservable inputs used in the fair value measurements of our contingent consideration are our measures of the estimated payouts based on internally generated financial projections on a probability-weighted basis and a discount rate which was 5.5% as of December 31, 2022.
+As of December 31, 2021, the discount rate used in the fair value measurements of our contingent consideration was in a range of 2.4% to 5.1% with a weighted average of 3.7%.
 The weighted average discount rate was calculated using the relative fair values of the contingent consideration as of December 31, 2021.
 The fair value of the contingent consideration is reassessed quarterly based on assumptions used in our latest projections and input provided by practice leaders and management.
 Any change in the fair value estimate is recorded in our consolidated statement of operations for that period.
 The use of alternative estimates and assumptions could increase or decrease the estimated fair value of our contingent consideration liability, which would result in different impacts to our consolidated balance sheets and consolidated statements of operations.
 Actual results may differ from our estimates.

-The table below sets forth the changes in the balance of the contingent consideration for business acquisitions for the years ended December 31, 2021 and 2020.
+The table below sets forth the changes in the balance of the contingent consideration for business acquisitions for the years ended December 31, 2022 and 2021.

-Contingent Business Consideration for Acquisitions
+Contingent (Business Consideration for Acquisitions

-Balance as of December 31, 2019 \$ -

-Acquisition 1,770

-Balance as of December 31, 2020 1,770
+Balance as of December 31, 2020 \$ 1,770

 Acquisition 1,800

-Change in fair value of contingent consideration for business acquisition 173
+Change in fair value 173

-Balance as of December 31, 2021 \$ 3,743
+Balance as of December 31, 2021 3,743

+Acquisition 1,185

+Payment (1,379)

+Change in fair value (359)

+Balance as of December 31, 2022 \$ 3,190